felixfontein/ansible-acme/docs/docsite/rst/acme_account.rst

         - "mailto:me@example.org"
         terms_agreed: yes

-For ACME servers that need External Account Binding, for example for ZeroSSL or Sectigo, you must always use :ref:`community.crypto.acme_account module <ansible_collections.community.crypto.acme_account_module>` to set up the account manually.
+For ACME servers that need External Account Binding, for example for ZeroSSL or Sectigo, you must always use :ansplugin:`community.crypto.acme_account module <community.crypto.acme_account#module>` to set up the account manually.
 This can look for example like this:

 .. code-block:: yaml+jinja